-The total population served by sewage treatment plants that provide a minimum of secondary treatment increased from 85 million in 1972 to 208 million in 2000, representing 75% of the U.S. population.
-However, about 6.4 million people are served by facilities that provide less than secondary treatment, which federal law generally requires.
-About 60 million people are served by well functioning on-site septic systems and do not need centralized municipal treatment.
+The total population served by sewage treatment plants that provide a minimum of secondary treatment increased from 85 million in 1972 to 223 million in 2004, representing 75% of the U.S. population.
+However, about 3.3 million people are served by facilities that provide less than secondary treatment, which is the basic requirement of federal law.
+About 69 million people are served by on-site septic systems and not by centralized municipal treatment facilities.